-With an impressive 10'X13' footprint, our Outfitter canvas tent stands in a class by itself.
-With 36" sidewalls, 7’3” ridge, and a 6’ tall walk-through door, this tent was designed with the western elk hunter in mind and perfectly fills the niche for those seeking a canvas tent used primarily for base-camping comfort on hunting trips or large group winter camping expeditions.
-The Outfitter canvas tent is built with our custom 7.5 ounce canvas and utilizes our functional interior frame design providing you with the maximum amount of usable, unobstructed living space.
+With an impressive 10'X15' footprint, our Outfitter canvas tent stands in a class by itself.
+With 36" sidewalls, 7’3” ridge, and a 6’ tall walk-through door, this tent perfectly fills the niche for those seeking a canvas tent used primarily for base-camping comfort on hunting trips or large group winter camping expeditions.
+The Outfitter canvas tent is built with custom 7.5 ounce canvas and utilizes a functional interior frame design providing you with the maximum amount of usable, unobstructed living space.

 For a tent this size and its anticipated extended stay use, we have designed a frame to match.
 The Outfitter frame moves away from the shock-corded 3/4" Easton aluminum used in our more nomadic tent designs and features a 1 1/4" heavy gauge 6063 aluminum tubing frame package.
 We have also incorporated 36" side-wall pickets on the outside to serve as additional structural support and guy-out points for the tent.
 The EXP Outfitter accommodates up to 6 adults on sleeping pads or 4 with standard army cots.

 Tent : 26.16 lbs Frame: 14.00 lbs